YuliaHe/iOS_Map/README.md

             * ```func checkForUpdatesInNote()``` in `HomeViewController.swift`.

 - Save a short note at the current location
-    * Save note data into the databse with its content, created date, location, and user infomation on who post this note.
+    * Save note data into the database with its content, created date, location, and user information on who post this note.
         * ```@IBAction func createANoteTapped(_ sender: UIButton)``` in `HomeViewController.swift`.
     * After saving a note, an annotation will be set on the map as a mark.
         * ```func addAnnotationsOnMapView()``` in `HomeViewController.swift`.

-- Profile: Browse user's information and his notes.
+- Profile: Browse the user's information and his notes.
     * `Profile` view allows user to check all his own notes.
-        * ```private func fetchNotesOfCurrentUser()``` is used to fetch all notes which are created by current user.
+        * ```private func fetchNotesOfCurrentUser()``` is used to fetch all notes which are created by the current user.
-    * `Profile` also shows the user's username and email. `email` is unique key for each user.
-The amount of notes belong to the current user are counted here.
+    * `Profile` also shows the user's username and email. `email` is the unique key for each user.
+The number of notes belong to the current user are counted here.
-    * User also can access other users' profile by selecting the tableview cell in the `Community`.
+    * User also can access another user's profile by selecting the tableview cell in the `Community`.

 - Community: See all users' real-time notes.
     * Display all notes from all users as a list ordered according to the created time of each note.